-Dear Mr. Juncker, Mr. Schulz and Mr. Tusk,
+Dear Mr. Juncker, Mr. Tajani and Mr. Tusk,

 It is a widely known fact that Turkey is violating human rights and fundamental freedoms at a massive scale.